willkendall01/WAISN-Fellowship/README.md

 I did not write code in any of the remaining files.

 # Email Config
-I left my email details in WAISN/settings.py so the site will work right out of the box.
-However, if you want to use your own instead, I left a link to the tutorial I used to set it up (shouldnt take more than 5-10min).
+I left my email details in WAISN/WAISN/settings.py so the site will work right out of the box.
+However, if you want to use your own, I left a link to the tutorial I used to set it up.

 In order to recieve the alert emails when a product reaches 0, you'll have to add your email to the recipients list in the `outOfStockAlert()` function at the bottom of views.py.
+I can also do this if you want me to, but I am on vacation this weekend and may not be able to change the code right away.

 # Library Notes
 I used django-tables2 to help me format the table of products on the site.
 I'm not sure